Warning: Disconnect power before servicing.

 Symptoms You May Notice

-• Water was excessively hot before the unit shut down
+• Water was genuinely scalding hot for a second or two right before the unit shut itself off.

 Can you reset a Rinnai waterheater to clear the 32 code?